johnantoni/fastboot-adb/readme.md

     ./fastboot -w update image-nakasi-jwr66v.zip
     ./fastboot oem lock

-Had problems updating the bootloader for the nexus 7 2012 wifi edition, verified bootloader 4.23 in /bootloader dir
+Had problems updating the bootloader for the nexus 7 2012 wifi edition, managed to find a verified bootloader 4.23 that works, in /bootloader dir

 ### Factory Images